 Fly this morning from Adelaide to the "Center of Australia.
 This evening visit Ayers Rock, a UNESCO World Heritage Site-known also by its Aboriginal name: Uluru.
 This massive sandstone monolith is one of the world's most mysterious and religious sites.
 Enjoy a drink as you watch the sunset and the changing colors as they fall across the landscape.
-(B)
+Later, enjoy a truly unique Aussie experience - an Outback barbecue featuring a meal of typical campfire fare and awe-inspiring Outback ambiance.
+(B, D)

 For an unforgettable experience, you may choose to rise early for an optional camel rid to watch the sunrise at Uluru.
 Today enjoy a tour around the base of Uluru, learning of its significance to the Anangu Aboriginal people.
 Time to relax at your resort before the afternoon takes us to a popular lookout to enjoy views of the magnificent Kata Tjuta (the Olgas), a geological splendor of views of some 36 brilliant domes.
-This evening, enjoy a truly unique Aussie experience-an Outback barbecue featuring a meal of typical campfire fare and awe-inspiring Outback ambiance.
-(B,D)
+(B)

-Day 10 - Uluru (Ayers Rock)-Alice Springs-Ghan Train
+Day 10 - Uluru to Alice Springs Aboard the Ghan Train

 Today, travel through the heart of the Outback, keeping a lookout for red kangaroos, dingoes, camels and feral horses, known as "brumbies."
 Arrive in Alice Springs and board the historic Ghan Train, a highlight of your vacation.
 Taking its name from the intrepid Afghan cameleers, the Ghan has become a symbol of nationhood and pioneering spirit.
 (B, D)